-Quick Advice: On average, look straight into someone’s pupils for 3-4 seconds for every one second breaking eye contact.
-Think 4:1 ratio.
+Quick Advice: On average, look straight into someone’s eyes for 3-4 seconds for every one second break.

-Study Setup: Alan Johnson and his colleagues conducted a clever study in which they asked participants watch video clips of actors looking at the participants.
-They varied the amount of eye contact between videos, so sometimes the person on the screen looked at you for one second, others three seconds, some for nine, etc. The researchers asked participants to rate how comfortable they felt during each clip.
+In a study by Alan Johnson and his colleagues, they had participants watch video clips of people who appeared to be looking at the participants.
+They varied the amount of eye contact between videos and asked participants to rate how comfortable they felt during each clip.

 The results suggest that the average subject was most comfortable with 3.3 second of eye contact from others.
 In practice, look directly into someone’s eyes for 3 to 4 seconds, then break your gaze for 1 or 2 seconds before making eye contact again.

 If you want to practice in the privacy of your home (don’t use it in real interactions), I would recommend downloading a Tabata timer app for your phone.
 It’s a timer for exercise designed to repeatedly alternate between bursts of exercise followed by short rest periods.